eloogah/Simple-YT-DLP-Wrapper/README.md

 Simple YouTube Downloader

 A streamlined desktop application that makes downloading YouTube videos simple.
-This tool wraps yt-dlp functionality in an easy-to-use interface, allowing you to download videos as either MP3 audio or MP4 video files with minimal setup.
+This tool wraps yt-dlp functionality in an extremely simple command line interface, allowing you to download videos as either MP3 audio or MP4 video files with minimal setup.

 Features

 Simple command-line interface